GSansigolo/joengine/README.md

 ![Jo Engine logo](https://jo-engine.org/images/design/HEADER_IMG-1.png)
-Welcome to the official Jo-Engine repository !
+Welcome to the un-official Jo-Engine (with Satiator support) repository !
 -------------
 Jo Engine is an open source 2D and 3D game engine for the Sega Saturn written in C under MIT license.
 It allows to develop game easily without extensive knowledge in embedded development.